-The Certification Office will supply copies of the relevant forms at the time the notices are approved (paragraph 42).
+The Certification Office will supply copies of forms CO(NI) 13 and 14 at the time the notices to members are approved (paragraph 36).

-47. The Certification Officer cannot register the instrument earlier than six weeks after the application for registration is sent to him/her.
-Before or during those six weeks a member of any of the unions involved may complain to him/her on any of the grounds stated in paragraph 54, which are concerned mainly with voting arrangements.
-If the Certification Officer receives such a complaint he/she cannot register the instrument until the complaint has been finally determined or withdrawn.
-Since the time for making a complaint ends six weeks from the date of application for registration, the Certification Officer can require the unions to take special steps to publicise the fact that the application has been made.
-He/She must do this within seven days of receipt of the application.

-48. After registering the instrument the Certification Officer will return one copy of the instrument endorsed 'Registered'.
+41. The Certification Officer cannot register the instrument earlier than six weeks after the application for registration is sent to him.
+Before or during those six weeks a member of any of the employers' associations concerned may complain to him on any of the grounds stated in paragraph 48 below, which are concerned mainly with voting arrangements.
+If the Certification Officer receives such a complaint he cannot register the instrument until the complaint has been finally determined or withdrawn.
+Since the time for making a complaint ends six weeks from the date of application for registration of the instrument, the Certification Officer can require the associations to take special steps to publicise the fact that the application has been made (paragraph 24).
+He must do so within seven days of receiving the application.
+After registering the instrument the Certification Officer will return one copy of the instrument endorsed 'Registered'.